ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Cookie/Index.rst

     **Condition:** `storage_method == 'cookie'`

     You can change the cookie domain for the consent manager itself.
 Use this if you want to get consent once for multiple matching domains.
 By default, Klaro will use the current domain.
-Only relevant if `storageMethod` is set to `cookie`.
+Only relevant if :ref:`storageMethod <for-editors-configuration-advanced-storage-method>` is set to `cookie`.

 Cookie Path
 -----------